Play XML Entities

 The Play Framework

-Like Ruby-on-Rails, Play (auto-magically) manages multiple content-types when it receives HTTP requests.
+Like Ruby-on-Rails, Play (auto-magically) manages multiple Content-Types when it receives HTTP requests.
 Here the application is really simple and has nothing to do with XML, it's just a simple login page.
 However, since the Play framework automatically parses XML requests, we are able to exploit this bug to read arbitrary files.

 The vulnerability